How to create a donut chart

 - One header row containing descriptive labels.

 - One column containing numeric values.
 The values in the second column will define the size of the donut slices.
-In the final chart, Datawrapper turns them into shares of 100% (48% and 52% in our case).
-The two slices will later be distinguished by colors.

 The most important thing you have to keep in mind is that a donut chart always represents a whole, i.e. 100%.
 Therefore, you can only use data that is based on exclusive values.
 Making a donut chart of a survey that allows multiple answers will lead to a misleading chart.
 Use a bar chart instead, but never a donut chart.